Doctoral study in Philosophy

-We were placed 43rd in the world in the QS World University Rankings by Subject 2020.
+We were placed in the world's top 100 in the 2021 QS World University Rankings by Subject.

 As a doctoral candidate, you'll benefit from: financial support for research expenses through PReSS funding; high-calibre supervision practices; and the networks and expertise of our world-class academic researchers.

 You will be supervised by our researchers and have access to a range of resources to assist you in your academic and professional development.

 - 19th- and 20th-century European philosophy

 - Applied ethics

 - Biomedical ethics

 - Global justice